 Liveaboard Rates including Lessons and ASA Certifications (Monohull)

 Includes provisioning, meal preparation, lessons and is a private charter.
 You should plan on one dinner ashore during the week at your expense.
 Guest cabin has a head and shower, linens provided.
-ASA Certifications and books included, if not desired or not completed please deduct $100 per person per level.
+ASA Certifications and books included.

 Sailing Lessons In The Keys on a Monohull